murderteeth/rarity-masterwork/README.md

 Masterwork's crafting and dungeon mechanics are complex.
 For sanity's sake we started a [rarity core solidity library](https://github.com/murderteeth/rarity-masterwork/tree/main/contracts/library) to abstract everything a builder needs to create their own d20 adventures.

 Consider the library's combat system.
 The combat system lets any character attack any other character using d20 rules to compute the outcome.
 It does this by requiring that each fighter be adapted to a standard `Combatant` struct.
-This allows the combat system to run d20 combat rules against a common interface and enables summoner vs monster and summoner vs summoner combat.. it also enables monster vs monster and, in theory, general nft vs nft.
+This allows the combat system to run d20 combat rules against a common interface and enables summoner vs monster and summoner vs summoner combat.. it also enables monster vs monster and, in theory, any nft vs any nft.

 Check out the `Combatant` stuct: